What can we learn from Peter's declaration that Jesus was the Christ

 But it also ought to cause us -- who claim to believe, with Peter, that Jesus is the Christ of God -- to reflect on our level of commitment and willingness to sacrifice.

-Some dedicated Italian Christians in the 1930s were convinced that Jesus the Christ -- and not Mussolini -- had the ultimate answers for our world.
+Some dedicated Italian Christians in the 1930s were convinced that Jesus Christ -- and not Mussolini -- had the ultimate answers for our world.
 They even wrote a song about "Christ, our Duce."
 For their courageous outspokenness about who was their Supreme Leader, they paid a price.
 Some spent time in prison for their witness.
-A few even died as a direct result of profound conviction that Jesus, and Jesus alone, was the one anointed by God.
+A few even died as a direct result of their profound conviction that Jesus, and Jesus alone, was the one anointed by God.

 I sometimes wonder if our belief in Jesus as the Christ is as profound and deep as we say it is.
 Do we really grasp what Jesus being the Christ really means in terms of His divine majesty?
 Do we understand that, if we actually believe the words of the songs we sing in church, our lifestyles will be markedly different from those of the non-Christians around us?